drydry/myLaravelEvents/README.md

 The back-end is based on RESTFUL api calls, MySQL database and the front-end on AngularJS:
   - Authentication process (register, login, logout)
   - List of events, categorized by type
-  - Event management (creation, update, delete, booking).
+  - Event management (creation, update, delete, booking)
+  - Validation process on server-side, with notifications on errors and on actions (book, unbook, delete).

 Concerning the APIs:
   - they are protected from the 'public', you need to be logged-in to use them